Be a Wildlife Monitor...

 Working with scientists from the Forest Preserves of Cook County, Friends identified bats, turtles, and ospreys as river-dependent species present in the river system whose reproductive success could benefit from our help.
-As of 2017, Friends has installed four maternity colony structures for bats, four osprey nesting platforms, and cleared 50 acres of nesting habitat for turtles.
+As of 2017, Friends has installed six maternity colony structures for bats, five osprey nesting platforms, and cleared almost 80 acres of nesting habitat for turtles.

 To learn more about these animals and others in the watershed, check out our wildlife web pages.

 Check out our history of wildlife habitat initiatives on our program pages.

 How You Can Help Us...